verrazzano/docs/content/en/docs/examples/hello-helidon/_index.md

 Install Verrazzano by following the [installation]({{< relref "/docs/setup/install/installation.md" >}}) instructions.

-**NOTE:** The Hello World Helidon application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
+**NOTE:** The Hello World Helidon example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

 All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/hello-helidon`.

 ## Deploy the Hello World Helidon application

 This example is a Helidon-based service that returns a “Hello World” response when invoked.
 The application configuration uses the default, microprofile properties file.

-1. Create a namespace for the example application and add a label identifying the namespace as managed by Verrazzano.
+1. Create a namespace for the application and add a label identifying the namespace as managed by Verrazzano.
    ```
    $ kubectl create namespace hello-helidon
    $ kubectl label namespace hello-helidon verrazzano-managed=true istio-injection=enabled
    ```

-1. Apply the `hello-helidon` OAM resources to deploy the application.
+1. To deploy the application, apply the `hello-helidon` OAM resources.
    ```
    $ kubectl apply -f hello-helidon-comp.yaml
    $ kubectl apply -f hello-helidon-app.yaml